rdatools/tradeoffs/README.md

 Trade-offs in redistricting (V2)

-See the website at [https://rdatools.github.io/tradeoffs/](https://rdatools.github.io/tradeoffs/) for more information.
+See [the website](https://rdatools.github.io/tradeoffs/) for more information.

 ## Installation